Last updated on August 13th, 2025 at 10:42 am

 Aggression

-Aggression refers to a range of behaviour that can result in both physical and psychological harm to oneself, others or objects in an environment.
+Aggression refers to a range of behavior that can result in both physical and psychological harm to oneself, others, or objects in an environment.

 This type of social interaction harms another person, either physically or mentally.

-According to Richardson: Any form of behaviour directed towards the goal of harming or injuring others live.
+According to Richardson: Any form of behavior directed towards the goal of harming or injuring other’s lives.

 Causes